Keerthivasan-04/NestManager/README.md

 ## 📄 License

-This project is developed for educational and portfolio purposes.
+This project is developed for educational purposes.

+---